 Many organizations do not know what DevOps actually means, so it's challenging to find the right person for the position.

 In my previous life, I was a PHP developer.
 I got bored of putting values into a database and then returning the exact same values to the screen.
-I started to get interested in configuration management and continuous integration which is when i hit the job market looking for my next gig.
+I started to get interested in configuration management and continuous integration which is when I hit the job market looking for my next gig.

-Since 2015, when i changed by job title on LinkedIn, i still get recruiters reaching out looking to place me in another software engineering role.
+Since 2015, when I changed by job title on LinkedIn, I still get recruiters reaching out looking to place me in another software engineering role.

 I believe that the cycle of job searching in the technology industry is a bit upside down today.
 Companies seek talent and job seekers are looking for companies that want their skilled talent.
 It should be a perfect union, but there are a hoard of recruiters standing in the way of those perfect fits.

 I would recommend spending your time learning about DevOps methodologies, optimizing value, soft skill, interpersonal skills, and automation tools.
-Form there, i would spend time looking up individuals with existing DevOps roles on LinkedIn (management or engineering) and make some connections.
+Form there, I would spend time looking up individuals with existing DevOps roles on LinkedIn (management or engineering) and make some connections.
 Those connections have a better chance of landing you a DevOps role than the normal recruiting mechanism most of the technology space uses today.

 DevOps is booming with an estimated US $287 billion market size by 2026.
 There are many roles available to developers in the world's marketplace.
 Let's face it, technology is not going away.
 Businesses that survive over the long haul are going to progressively adopt newer and more modern strategies to optimize their software development life cycle.